AngellusMortis/sxm-player/docs/usage.rst

     $ /sxm summon

-Change volume.
-0.0 = 0%, 1.0 = 100%, bot always starts at 0.25.
-No argument
+Change volumes.
+Numbers range from 0% to 100%, bot always starts at 25%.
-retrieves volume level.
+No argument retrieves volume level.

 .. code-block:: console

     $ /sxm volume       # gets current volume level
-    $ /sxm volume 1.0   # sets volume to 100%
+    $ /sxm volume 100   # sets volume to 100%
-    $ /sxm volume 0.25  $ sets volume to default of 25%
+    $ /sxm volume 25  $ sets volume to default of 25%

 Stops all music playback and kicks bot of out voice channel.